AcceptEmail/Examples/index.md

 <div class='embed-container'><iframe src='https://player.vimeo.com/video/254997339' frameborder='0' webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe></div>

-Upon receiving a webhook, for instance, for payment, you can use GET /v2/Bill/[ATID], to fetch additional information such as the accountholder name, or accountnumber for the account that completed the payment.
+Upon receiving a webhook, for instance, for payment, you can use GET /v2/Bill/[ATID], to fetch additional information such as the account holder name, or account number for the account that completed the payment.

 <a id="migration-v1-to-v2"></a>